-The 2015 Act introduces important safeguards requiring the Decision Support Service to oversee and supervise decision support arrangements.
-This includes the monitoring of decision supporters, for example, through the review of objections and review of annual monitoring reports.
+The Act introduced important safeguards requiring the Decision Support Service to oversee and supervise decision support arrangements.
+This includes the monitoring of decision supporters, for example, through the review of objections and review of periodic monitoring reports.

-The Decision Support Service will also receive and investigate complaints made about decision supporters and decision support arrangements.
+The Decision Support Service also receives and investigates complaints made about decision supporters and decision support arrangements.

 Wards of court